XJTU-NetVerify/XJTU-NetVerify.github.io/content/en/people/dwang.md

 research_label = ["Verification", "Simulation"]

 [[introduction]]
     content = "I am a Ph.D. student in the NetVerify lab, advised by Prof. Peng Zhang.
 My research interest mainly focus on network verification.
 Specifically, we have proposed the ``Symbolic Router Execution'' framework, which utilizes symbolic simulation to comprehensively reason about network failures (SRE, SIGCOMM '22), and external routes (Expresso, SIGCOMM '24).
-Currently, I'm working on extending this framework to reason about all converge states of a network.
+Currently, I'm working on extending this framework to reason about network configuration updates.
 Beyond this framework, I'm working on distributed network simulation, and access control policy verification on public clouds."

 [[research]]
     interest = 'Control plane verification'